AyushMandal126/GDG-Blockchain-Induction-Task/Main_README.md

 4. The user cannot access more amount than the available balance at his deposit.
 5. Ensures the user's balance is updated in the mapping before funds are transferred to mitigate potential re-entrancy risks.

+Here is the link of the verification of this contract - https://eth-sepolia.blockscout.com/address/0xd6ec5e3B196A9a929fa343620CB5e239032E1e88?tab=contract

+Thank You.